paulojblack/smoothie-api/README.md

 - `npm start`
 - Navigate to `localhost:3000/docs` for Swagger docs

+## Description
+Provides basic CRUD for smoothie recipes.
+Identity is managed with cookies and there is no authorization preventing users from access/mutating other user's smoothies.
+Smoothie recipes must be uniquely named.

 ## Server notes
 - ssh ec2-user@44.202.149.230
 - /etc/nginx/nginx.conf has server config